fill your brain with glass knowledge

 Glass working has 3 other main disciplines: Glass Blowing, Flameworking, and Stained Glass.

-Glass Blowing is what most people are familiar with.
-There is a large kiln that houses the glass stock that the Glass Blower pulls their starting glass “blob” from, using the Glass Blowing rods.
+When people hear of glass art, usually the first thing that comes to mind is Glass Blowing.
+Surely you are familiar with this picture: a large kiln that the Glass Blower pulls their starting glass “blob” from, using Glass Blowing rods.

-The glass must be maintained above 1300 degrees Fahrenheit (700 Celsius) the entire time it is being worked on.
-That requires the artist to constantly rotate the glass because the glass is soft and gravity makes the glass droop/sag towards the ground.
-As a result, Glass blowing must always be completed in a single session.
+Most importantly, the glass must be maintained above 1300 degrees Fahrenheit (700 Celsius) the entire time it is being worked on.
+Consequently, that requires the artist to constantly rotate the glass to avoid the glass droop towards the ground.
+That is why Glass Blowing must always be completed in a single session.

 Blown glass usually comes in the form of a circle due to the constant turning of the glass to keep it from falling on the ground.
-This means that what most artists make are vases, glasses, plates, etc.
+By and large artists mostly make vases and glasses.

-There are techniques to make more intricate shapes, but that starts to involve combining the glass blowing discipline with the flameworking and the fusing disciplines.
+There are techniques to make more intricate shapes, however, that involves flameworking and the fusing disciplines.

 Flameworking is working with an open flame at around 1500 degrees Fahrenheit (815 Celsius).
 The flame workers use a torch that is connected to several types of gas to produce a small hot flame that looks a little like a blow torch.

 The Flamework artists then uses colored glass rods and heats them up until the glass is soft and sticky.
 The artist can use several techniques to combine the different colors of glass together and shape the glass into a single project.

-Flamework artists typically make beads for jewelry, small figurines, but they can combine the skills of glass blowing to create some unique art.
+Flamework artists typically make beads for jewelry and small figurines.
+In addition, they can combine the skills of glass blowing to create some unique art.

 Would you like to know more about anything related to Glass Art?

 Don’t hesitate and come see us in the shop.
 We are always happy to talk to you!

-Additionally, we host events each month where you can learn about our techniques.
+Additionally, we host events where you can learn about our techniques.

 Come to our Events

 from past events

 These presentations are very interesting, and accompanied by photos, videos and real examples.

 all presentations available for you.